bmarwritescode/oopsla-19-artifact/README.md

 The first class `Stack` is an `@rewriteClass` used to define one axiom for the stack data structure: `pop(push!(s, x)) = x`.
 This syntax is explained in Section 2 of the paper.

 The second class `ArtifactExample` has one method `mn` which gives the synthesis problem and its harness.
 It first creates a stack `s` and two objects `o1` and `o2`.
 It then pushes either `o1` or `o2` onto the stack.
-Finally, it pops the first element of the stack and asserts that the result is `o2`.
-JLibSketch must successfully determin that `o2` should be the element pushed onto `s`.
+Finally, it pops the first element off the stack and asserts that the result is `o2`.
+JLibSketch must successfully determine that `o2` should be the element pushed onto `s`.

 The generated Sketch code for this problem is output to `result/sk_ArtifactExample`.
 In this folder, you will see the following 6 Sketch files: